Understanding the MQTT Publish-Subscribe Model

 The Publish-Subscribe Flow

-The process is simple and elegant:
+The process is simple, elegant, and incredibly efficient:

 sequenceDiagram participant P as Publisher (Sensor) participant B as Broker participant S1 as Subscriber 1 (Dashboard) participant S2 as Subscriber 2 (Database) S1->>B: SUBSCRIBE to "home/livingroom/temperature" S2->>B: SUBSCRIBE to "home/livingroom/temperature" P->>B: PUBLISH "22.5" to "home/livingroom/temperature" B->>S1: FORWARD "22.5" B->>S2: FORWARD "22.5"